apache/spark/chart/README.md

   --set images.airflow.tag=8a0da78
 ```

-For local development purppose you can also u
-You can also build the image locally and use it via deployment method described by Breeze.
+For local development purpose you can also build the image locally and use it via deployment method described by Breeze.

 ## Parameters